q2s2t/node-7z/README.md

 Installation
 ------------

-This package differs from fork in that binaries are downloaded at install time.
+This package differs from fork https://github.com/quentinrossetti/node-7z in that binaries are downloaded at install time.
 Host system no longer need to have 7zip installed or in PATH.

-They binaries will be downloaded from:
+The binaries will be downloaded from:
 > On Linux - https://sourceforge.net/projects/p7zip
 > On Windows - http://www.7-zip.org/download.html
 > On Mac OSX - http://rudix.org/packages/p7zip.html
   Note: Mac OSX 10.6 to 10.12 are pre included, to reinstall `npm run-script prepack` this must be done on a windows platform.

 ```
-npm install --save node-7z-forall
+npm install --save node-7z
 ```

 API